puffscoin/ens/docs/faq.rst

 How much do I have to deposit if I'm the only bidder?
 -----------------------------------------------------
-If only one bid is revealed, that bidder deposits 0.01 ether, the minimum bid.
+If only one bid is revealed, that bidder deposits 0.01 puffs, the minimum bid.
 The remainder of their bid is refunded as soon as they finalise the auction.

-Can I register a TLD of my own in the ENS?
+Can I register a TLD of my own in the PUFFScoin-ENS?
 ------------------------------------------

-No, TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.
+No, TLDs are currently restricted to only .puffs, plus any special purpose TLDs such as those required to permit reverse lookups.
 There are no immediate plans to invite proposals for additional TLDs.
 In large part this is to reduce the risk of a namespace collision with the IANA DNS namespace.

-Instead of burning funds in the auction for bidding costs and penalties, shouldn’t they be donated to the Ethereum Foundation?
+Instead of burning funds in the auction for bidding costs and penalties, shouldn’t they be donated to the PUFFScoin Foundation?
 ------------------------------------------------------------------------------------------------------------------------------

 Burning is fairly rare in the current registrar; it only burns fees if you reveal an illegal bid, or fail to reveal a bid during the reveal period.
 In all other circumstances they’re refunded to users, either when you’re outbid or when you relinquish the name.
 A small portion (0.5%) of the bids are burned with the intent of creating a cost for a large amount of domains or for highly valuable domains without the intention of buying them.

 Burning fees is impartial, and avoids both political concerns over the destination of the funds, and perverse incentives for the beneficiary of the fees.
-The value of the ether burned is not destroyed, but rather equally distributed among all ether holders.

-Who will own the ENS rootnode?
+Who will own the PUFFScoin-ENS rootnode?
 What powers does that grant them?
 -----------------------------------------------------------------

-The root node will initially be owned by a multisig contract, with keys held by trustworthy individuals in the Ethereum community.
+The root node will initially be owned by a multisig contract, with keys held by individuals in the PUFFScoin Core Development Group.
 The exact makeup of this has not yet been decided on.
-We expect that this will be very hands-off, with the root ownership only used to effect administrative changes, such as the introduction of a new TLD, or to recover from an emergency such as a critical vulnerability in a TLD registrar.
+This will be very hands-off, with the root ownership only used to effect administrative changes, such as the introduction of a new TLD, or to recover from an emergency such as a critical vulnerability in a TLD registrar.

-In the long term, the plan is to define a governance process for operations on the root node, and transfer ownership to a contract that enforces this process.
+In the long term, the plan is to define a governance process for operations on the root node, and transfer ownership to a contract that enforces this process autonomously.

-Since the owner of a node can change ownership of any subnode, the owner of the root can change any node in the ENS tree.
+Since the owner of a node can change ownership of any subnode, the owner of the root can change any node in the PUFFScoin-ENS tree.

 What about foreign characters?
 What about upper case letters?
 Is any unicode character valid?
 ----------------------------------------------------------------------------------------------

 Since the ENS contracts only deal with hashes, they have no direct way to enforce limits on what can be registered; character length restrictions are implemented by allowing users to challenge a short name by providing its preimage to prove it’s too short.

-This means that you can in theory register both ‘foo.eth’ and ‘FOO.eth’, or even <picture of my cat>.eth.
+This means that you can in theory register both ‘times.puffs’ and ‘TIMES.puffs’, or even <picture of my bong>.puffs.
 However, resolvers such as browsers and wallets should apply the nameprep algorithm to any names users enter before resolving; as a result, names that are not valid outputs of nameprep will not be resolvable by standard resolvers, making them effectively useless.
 DApps that assist users with registering names should prevent users from registering unresolvable names by using nameprep to preprocess names being requested for registration.

 Nameprep isn't enforced in the ENS system, is this a security/spoofing/phishing concern?
 -----------------------------------------------------------------------------------------